 Maryland

 With its location on the East Coast of the United States, Maryland has a variety of landscapes to enjoy.
-If you are looking for a metropolitan area or rural area, sand and sun or mountainous areas to explore, Maryland includes it all.
+If you are looking for a metropolitan area or country setting, sand and sun or mountainous areas to explore, Maryland includes it all.
 Looking for urban or rural wineries, you will find them in Maryland.

-With over 50 wineries and over 600 acres of grapes statewide, Maryland is in a period of growth.
-New vineyards are planted every year with several wineries opening.
+With 70 wineries and over 450 acres of grapes statewide, Maryland is in a period of growth.
+New vineyards are planted every year with severalwineries opening.

 Maryland consists of seven grape growing areas.
 The Eastern Shore, Central Maryland region, The D.C.
 Metro Wine Region, Southern Maryland region, North Eastern region, North Central regions and Western Mountain region.

 The number of wineries in Maryland is continuing to increase and many have interesting stories to tell.
-If you have the opportunity, be sure to visit Maryland wineries.
+When you have the opportunity, be sure to visit Maryland wineries.
+Wherever you are in the state, there is a winery within an hour's drive.
+A few of the wineries offer lodging, making them a great base to explore surrounding wineries.
+Take advantage of events at individual wineries and alond the state's wine trails.

 Maryland Quick Facts